-The IronRidge listing covers both the modules and the rails.
-This means that the module frames and rails are considered an electrically continuous system, requiring fewer jumpers and lugs.
+The IronRidge listing covers modules, rails, and attachments.
+This means that the module frames and IronRidge racking are considered an electrically continuous system, requiring fewer jumpers and lugs.

-The Grounding Mid Clamp has been tested and certified to re-tighten a minimum of ten times.
+The UFO has been tested to re-tighten a minimum of five times.

 Alternative bonding jumpers are not included within the UL 2703 listing.
 Use of these products may cause concern with the Authority Having Jurisdiction (AHJ), and could lead to a failed inspection.